-Probate is a critical legal step needed before a person’s estate can be administered or distributed to the beneficiaries.
-It is a document issued by the court certifying the will is valid.
-It also confirms the appointment of an executor.
+Probate is a critical legal step needed before a person’s estate can be administered and distributed to the beneficiaries.
+It is a document issued by the court certifying the Will is valid.
+It also confirms the appointment of an Executor.

-A deceased person cannot continue to hold bank accounts, shares, real property, cash, superannuation or furniture.
-They can’t be employed or receive pension payments.
+A deceased person cannot hold bank accounts, shares, real property, cash, superannuation or furniture.
+They can’t receive income or pension payments.

 Probate starts the process of winding up all their affairs.

 The court requires proof that the executor appointed in the will is alive, willing and competent to undertake the tasks involved.
-It determines the document is the last will made by the deceased.
-It also verifies that there are no objections to the will.
+It determines the document is the last Will made by the deceased.
+It also verifies that there are no objections to the validity of the will.

-Without probate an executor does not have the authority to administer the estate.
-Without probate, an executor would not be able to transfer certain assets to beneficiaries.
+Without Probate an executor does not have the authority to administer the estate and would not be able to transfer estate assets to beneficiaries.

 What is Letters of Administration?

-Letters of Administration is the court’s approval for someone to administer the estate of a person who dies without a will.
-In most instances this is granted to the next of kin of the deceased.
-This could be their spouse, their domestic partner or one of their children.
+Letters of Administration is the court’s approval for someone to administer the estate of a person who dies without a Will.
+This is usually made by the next of kin, or if there is no next of kin willing or able to act State Trustees may make the application.